gregnavis/careless/README.md

   `cp` and `mv`
 - only whole operation can be reverted, not individual files
 - the reverted files are placed in their original locations
+- `revert last` may throw an error when there are no operations logged